 In order for your claim to be successful, your injury lawyer will need to prove that the doctor’s negligence caused an injury or illness.
 This, again, may require the testimonies of medical experts, as well as an independent medical examination.

 After proving that you suffered an injury or illness due to your doctor’s negligence, your injury lawyer will have to prove your damages.
 Common damages awarded in medical malpractice claims include compensation for past and future medical bills, lost income and benefits, and pain and suffering.

-If you were injured due to medical malpractice in Alabama, contact a Mobile injury attorney from Morris Bart & Associates, LLC.
-Our legal team will help you navigate the claims process and fight for the highest possible compensation.
+If you were injured due to medical malpractice in Alabama, contact Morris Bart & Associates, LLC.
+Our lawyers specializing in medical malpractice in Birmingham, AL, will help you navigate the claims process and fight for the highest possible compensation.
 Call 800-537-8185 to schedule a free consultation.

 to find a Morris Bart office near you.